custom-cards/button-card/README.md

   - 3 actions on tap `toggle`, `more_info` and `service`
   - state display (optional)
   - custom color for `on` and `off` state (optional)
-  - custom state definition with customizable color (optional)
+  - custom state definition with customizable color, icon and style (optional)
   - custom size (optional)
   - custom icon (optional)
   - custom css style (optional)